-Generally speaking, bicyclists are required to adhere to and follow the same "rules of the road" as drivers of standard motor vehicles are.
+Generally speaking, bicyclists are required to adhere to and follow the same "rules of the road" as drivers of standard motor vehicles.
 This includes - but is not limited to - signaling lane changes and turns, giving others the right of way, obeying traffic signs and signals, etc.

 Bicyclists are legally considered vehicle operators and, therefore, have the same rights to the roadway as motorists do.
 But with this right also comes the responsibility of obeying the same laws and regulations that motorists are required to obey.